fredmaiaarantes/simpletasks/README.md

 - mdg:seo
 - aldeed:collection2

-[//]: # ( TODO document changes)

 ## Tech Explanation

 ### How is the project structured?

 Before explaining, this template is inspired by the works of [Alex Kondov](https://alexkondov.com/): [Tao of Node ](https://alexkondov.com/tao-of-node/) and [Tao of React](https://alexkondov.com/tao-of-react/)

-Most Meteor apps are built similar to a monorepo with their divisions for back end and front end declared respectively in `ui ` and `api` folders.
-You can have a common folder to share code between frontend and backend.
+Most Meteor apps are built similarly to a monorepo with their divisions for the back end and front end declared respectively in `ui` and `api` folders.
+You can have a common folder to share code between the frontend and backend.
 For example, if you use TypeScript, you can share types in your codebase.

 ![Project structure](README-Assets/project_structure.png)